DerAndereJohannes/no-style-please/_posts/2022-08-13-Facebook,-my-Data-and-I.md

 - **LinkedIn**: I decided to keep my account as it is currently a useful tool to me for when I fully graduate from University later this year.
 App was uninstalled.
 - **Twitter**: I had 2 accounts in total I had not touched in years.
 Nitter[^5] is a decent enough twitter viewer where no account is required.
 Data downloaded with no trouble.
 2 Accounts deleted and app uninstalled.
 - **Snapchat**: I had not used this in 4 years.
 The app was just sitting there.
 Data downloaded with trouble: when downloading the data, it will just include website links to your content and not the data itself.
 You **MUST** go through each link and download them individually yourself to really have all of your data.
 Malicious compliance really, but I did manage to get all my data so OK.
 Account deleted and app uninstalled.
-- **Instagram**: I actually loved using Facebook with the open source Barninsta[^6] interface.
-It was actually enjoyable to use Instagram.
+- **Instagram**: I loved using Instagram with the open source Barninsta[^6] interface.
+It was actually enjoyable to use Instagram with all the additional features and removal of many annoying ones.
 However, Instagram started flagging my account and locking me out due to "suspicious behavior" which I guess is code word for "Not seeing any ads".
 Website downloaded without issue (the account deletion screen uses the very old Instagram which is a nice touch).
 Account deleted and app uninstalled.
 - **Discord**: I still actively rely on Discord to speak with some good friends.
 As much as I would love to remove it, I have removed any trace of myself and am only in channels where relevant.
 App uninstalled.
 - **Facebook**: The data request sends you your data partially as encrypted files with no possibility to access them.